The ‘Crime of the Century’ Debuts Amidst Ongoing Opioid Crisis

 Alex Gibney and “The Crime of the Century”

-American film director Alex Gibney is one of the most prolific documentarians throughout the industry, with an impressive depth of work that spans across countless discourses and addresses seemingly controversial topics.
+American film director Alex Gibney is one of the most prolific documentarians in the industry, with an impressive depth of work that spans countless discourses and addresses many controversial topics.
 Some of his films cover topics like COVID-19, Scientology, and the Elizabeth Holmes scandal.

-His most recent documentary — before “The Crime of the Century” — “Totally Under Control” dives into coronavirus pandemic and the role of former President Donald J. Trump.
-Unfortunately, this documentary did not make the shortlist for this year’s Best Documentary Feature at the Oscars, but Gibney has rightfully compiled 12 Emmy nominations, five Emmy Awards, three Academy Award nominations, one Academy Award, Writers Guild of America Award, and much more.
+His most recent documentary — before “The Crime of the Century” — “Totally Under Control” dives into the Coronavirus pandemic and the role of former President Donald J. Trump.
+Unfortunately, this documentary did not make the shortlist for this year’s Best Documentary Feature at the Oscars, but Gibney has rightfully compiled 12 Emmy nominations, five Emmy Awards, three Academy Award nominations, and Academy Award, a Writers Guild of America Award, and much more.

 In his latest exposé, “The Crime of the Century,” Gibney lifts the veil on one of the worst public health crises in United States history and examines the roles Big Pharma, political operatives, and government regulations played in all of it.
 Specifically, the film takes a look at the confidential Justice Department memo that was issued back in 2006.
 This memo provided information on a criminal case against Purdue Pharma that claimed that the privately held pharmaceutical company was aware of the highly addictive nature of OxyContin and purposefully misled the public and Congress of its most dangerous quality.
 According to HBO: